AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/submittingHomework.md

 ## Create Your Development Folder

-You'll need a designated folder to keep all your projects together on your computer.
+For sanity and organization sake, you'll need a designated folder to keep all your coding projects together on your computer.
+This isn't a special folder just one that will be dedicated to keeping up with coding project.

 - [ ] Open your terminal program and navigate to Documents: `cd Documents`
 - [ ] Make a new folder named `devFolder`: `mkdir devFolder`